 Public art can take many forms, including chalk drawings, painted rock surfaces, boarded-over windows, movable mural installations, digital designs translated into large-scale public wraps, and other forms of site-responsive public work.

-Some of these pieces are temporary, some are mobile, some are installed, and some are created for community engagement.
+Some of these pieces are temporary or semi-permanent or permanent, some are mobile, some are installed, and some are created for community engagement.
 Others are simply meant to add delight, curiosity, play, or visual energy to a shared environment.

 Some pieces are informed by story or place, while others are created simply to delight, engage, or bring an unexpected moment of visual interest to a shared environment.